-Ranked: 5 Worst Tanks Ever to Go to War
+RANKED: 5 Worst Tanks To Ever Go To War

-May 25, 2024 Topic: Security Region: Europe Blog Brand: The Buzz Tags: RussiaUkraineWar In UkraineMilitaryDefenseTanks
+October 20, 2024 Topic: Security Region: Europe Blog Brand: The Buzz Tags: RussiaUkraineWar In UkraineMilitaryDefenseTanks

-Ranked: 5 Worst Tanks Ever to Go to War
+RANKED: 5 Worst Tanks To Ever Go To War

 The main battle tank may be an old concept, but armored vehicles are still important in modern warfare.
 The fighting between Russia and Ukraine is the best current demonstration of the continued relevance of these mobile weapon platforms, as both Moscow and Kyiv deploy MBTs to the frontlines of the conflict.
 Tanks allow armed forces to achieve tactical surprise, provide protection for crews, and break the enemy’s line.